-To do this, we need to set a significance level (alpha) that allows us to either reject or accept the alternative hypothesis.
+To do this, we need to set a significance level (also called alpha) that allows us to either reject or accept the alternative hypothesis.
 Most commonly, this value is set at 0.05.

 In order to run an independent t-test, you need the following:

-The independent t-test assumes the variances of the two groups you are measuring to be equal.
+The independent t-test assumes the variances of the two groups you are measuring are equal in the population.
 If your variances are unequal, this can affect the Type I error rate.
-The assumption of homogeneity of variance can be tested using Levene's Test of Equality of Variances, which is produced in SPSS when running the independent t-test.
-If you have run Levene's Test of Equality of Variances, whether in SPSS or by another means, you will get a result similar to that below:
+The assumption of homogeneity of variance can be tested using Levene's Test of Equality of Variances, which is produced in SPSS Statistics when running the independent t-test procedure.
+If you have run Levene's Test of Equality of Variances in SPSS Statistics, you will get a result similar to that below:

-This test for homogeneity of variance provides an F statistic and a significance value (p-value).
-We are primarily concerned with the significance level - if it is greater than 0.05, our group variances can be treated as equal.
-However, if p < 0.05, we have unequal variances and we have violated the assumption of homogeneity of variance.
+This test for homogeneity of variance provides an F-statistic and a significance value (p-value).
+We are primarily concerned with the significance value – if it is greater than 0.05 (i.e., p > .05), our group variances can be treated as equal.
+However, if p < 0.05, we have unequal variances and we have violated the assumption of homogeneity of variances.

-If the Levene's Test for Equality of Variances is statistically significant, and therefore indicates unequal variances, we can correct for this violation by not using the pooled estimate for the error term for the t-statistic, and also making adjustments to the degrees of freedom using the Welch-Satterthwaite method.
-In all reality, you will probably never have heard of these adjustments as SPSS hides this information and simply labels the two options as "Equal variances assumed" and "Equal variances not assumed" without explicitly stating the underlying tests used.
+If the Levene's Test for Equality of Variances is statistically significant, which indicates that the group variances are unequal in the population, you can correct for this violation by not using the pooled estimate for the error term for the t-statistic, but instead using an adjustment to the degrees of freedom using the Welch-Satterthwaite method.
+In all reality, you will probably never have heard of these adjustments because SPSS Statistics hides this information and simply labels the two options as "Equal variances assumed" and "Equal variances not assumed" without explicitly stating the underlying tests used.
 However, you can see the evidence of these tests as below:

 When reporting the result of an independent t-test, you need to include the t-statistic value, the degrees of freedom (df) and the significance value of the test (p-value).
 The format of the test result is: t(df) = t-statistic, p = significance value.
 Therefore, for the example above, you could report the result as t(7.001) = 2.233, p = 0.061.

 Inspection of Q-Q Plots revealed that cholesterol concentration was normally distributed for both groups and that there was homogeneity of variance as assessed by Levene's Test for Equality of Variances.
-Therefore, an independent t-test was run on the data as well as 95% confidence intervals (CI) for the mean difference.
+Therefore, an independent t-test was run on the data with a 95% confidence interval (CI) for the mean difference.
 It was found that after the two interventions, cholesterol concentrations in the dietary group (6.15 ± 0.52 mmol/L) were significantly higher than the exercise group (5.80 ± 0.38 mmol/L) (t(38) = 2.470, p = 0.018) with a difference of 0.35 (95% CI, 0.06 to 0.64) mmol/L.

-To know how to run an independent t-test in SPSS, go to our SPSS guide here.
+To know how to run an independent t-test in SPSS Statistics, go to our SPSS Statistics guide here.